nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 Here we have a minimally correct response with the additional error object.

-In the `error` struct we have `description` as a short human friendly explanation that should include enough context to identify what Stream or Consumer is being interacted with and whatever else we feel will help the user while not sharing privileged account information.  `code` will be HTTP like, 400 human error, 500 server error etc.
+In the `error` struct we have `description` as a short human friendly explanation that should include enough context to identify what Stream or Consumer acted on and whatever else we feel will help the user while not sharing privileged account information.  `code` will be HTTP like, 400 human error, 500 server error etc.

 Today the list API's just return `["ORDERS"]`, these will become: